acdlite/flummox/docs/api/Store.md

 Managing state
 --------------

-In a Flux application, all application state is contained inside stores, and the state of a store only be changed by the store itself.
-The sole point of entry for data in a store is via the dispatcher, but even then, information sent through the dispatcher should be thought of as messages *describing* data, not data itself.
+In a Flux application, all application state is contained inside stores, and the state of a store can only be changed by the store itself.
+The sole point of entry for data in a store is via the dispatcher, but information sent through the dispatcher should be thought of not as data, but as messages *describing* data.
 This may seem like a distinction without a difference, but by sticking to this concept, it ensures that your stores remain isolated and free of the complicated dependencies you often find in MVC-style apps.

-Because state is so crucial, Flummox is a little more opinionated than some other Flux libraries about how to manage it: the Store API is heavily influenced by the [React component API](http://facebook.github.io/react/docs/component-api.html).
-All state mutations must be made via `setState()`. `this.state` is used to access the current state, but it should **never** be mutated directly.
+Because state is so crucial, Flummox is a little more opinionated than some other Flux libraries about how to manage it: for instance, all state must be stored in the `this.state` object.
+That being said, Flummox places no restrictions on the types of data you store, so interoperability with libraries like Immutable.js is a non-issue.
+If this sounds familiar, it's because the store API is heavily influenced by the [React component API](http://facebook.github.io/react/docs/component-api.html):

+* All state mutations must be made via `setState()`.
+* `this.state` is used to access the current state, but it should **never** be mutated directly.
 Treat `this.state` as if it were immutable.

-As in React +0.13, initial state is set by assignment in the constructor.
+* As in React +0.13, initial state is set by assignment in the constructor.

 Methods
 -------